Director of Education, ASHG

 rapid growth in understanding.
 In his own words, “The members of ASHG lead the world in genetics research.
 By harnessing that talent, we can develop educational initiatives that will raise the level of genetics education to an equivalent position.”

-In his position as Director of Education for ASHG, Dr. Dougherty is responsible for coordinating the Information and Education Committee and the Professional Development Committee
+In his position as Director of Education for ASHG, Dr. Dougherty is responsible for coordinating the Information and Education Committee, Awards Committee, and Social Issues Committee

 for the Society.
 These committees assist the Board of Directors in establishing priorities for educational programs that extend from high school genetics through post-doctoral training.